AlexanderBagel/FWHexView/README.md

 <tr><td>Site licence (unlimited number of developers affiliated with the owner of the licence, i.e. employees, co-workers, interns and contractors)</td><td>$499</td></tr>
 </table>

-  Please send an e-mail to hexview_sale@rousehome.ru to request an invoice before or after payment is made.
+  Please send an e-mail to hexview_sale(at)rousehome(dot)ru to request an invoice before or after payment is made.
 Payment may be made via bank transfer.
 Bank details will be provided on the invoice.

   Support (via e-mail) is available for users with a commercial licence.
 Enhancement requests submitted by users with a